pharquissandas/StockTrader/README.md

 # StockTracker: Interactive Stock & Portfolio Dashboard

 StockTracker is an interactive Python dashboard built with Streamlit.
-It allows users to analyze individual stocks, track portfolio performance, and explore key financial metrics such as Moving Averages, RSI, Sharpe Ratio, and Max Drawdown.
+It allows users to analyse individual stocks, track portfolio performance, and explore key financial metrics such as Moving Averages, RSI, Sharpe Ratio, and Max Drawdown.

 ## Features